zendesk/global_uid/README.md

 This gem only supports MySQL databases and the documentation is written with that in mind but the concept could be applied to others.

+### Resilience

+The gem will iterate over the configured `id_servers`, attempt a connection, and return the ID from the first alloc server, chosen at random.
+If there's a connection failure, the server will be removed from the pool and retried after the configured `connection_retry` period.
+If there's an allocation failure, the server will be removed from the pool and retried after 60 seconds.

+In either failure scenario, the configured `notifier` will be called and the gem will move through the list of configured `id_servers` until it gets a successful response.
+If no ID can be retrieved, a `NoServersAvailableException` is thrown, terminating the process.
+New processes will fire up with a clean slate and try again.

 ## Installation

 Add it to your gemfile and run `bundle install`: